 Module F 07 contains examples of methods for which the laboratory animals do not need to be anaesthetized.
 After an introduction on the handling of the animals, the content encompasses both the methods of administration and sampling such as blood and tissue (biopsies).
 Here, too, the focus is not only on general content, but also on species-specific particulars.
 This following module presents only blood sampling methods that are routinely conducted without anaesthesia.
 Blood sampling methods for which anaesthesia is required can be found in in Module A 02.

 Module F 09 covers the content from Module C 02 in more depth.
-The module addresses primarily people who plan and design projects.
 It includes two detailed articles on the ethics of animal experiments and the various subject areas of the 3Rs.

 Module T 20 presents content on analgesia and anaesthesia for minor procedures in laboratory animals.

 The module also includes basic principles of the pharmacology of analgesic and anaesthetic substances.
 In addition, dosing examples and routes of administration in the various animal species are presented with reference to values reported in the literature.
 In cases of doubt, a veterinarian or experienced colleague should always be consulted.

 Module T 21 presents content on advanced analgesia and anaesthesia procedures in laboratory animals.